-The application of standard lease terms and the paleontological lease notice (LN 14-12) during the leasing phase, provides protection to paleontological resources during development.
+The application of lease terms, the paleontological no surface occupancy stipulation (NSO 11-12), and the paleontological lease notice (LN 14-12) at leasing, provides protection to paleontological resources during development.
 The paleontological lease notice is applied to those lease parcels that fall within the PFYC 3 or higher geologic units, requiring a field survey prior to surface disturbance.
 These inventory requirements could result in the identification of paleontological resources.
 Avoidance of significant paleontological resources or implementation of mitigation prior to surface disturbance would protect paleontological resources.
-However, the application of standard lease terms only allows the relocation of activities up to 200 meters, unless documented in the NEPA document, and cannot result in moving the activity off lease.
+However, the application of lease terms only allows the relocation of activities up to 200 meters, unless documented in the NEPA document, and cannot result in moving the activity off lease.

 Specific mitigation measures could include, but are not limited to, site avoidance or excavation.
 Avoidance of paleontological properties would be a best management practice.
-However, should a paleontological locality be unavoidable, important fossil resources would be mitigated prior to implementation of a project.
-Also, important fossil resources could be discovered in areas that had not been surveyed (PFYC of less than 3) during surface disturbance.
+However, should a paleontological locality be unavoidable, significant fossil resources must be mitigated prior to implementation of a project.
+Also, significant fossil resources could be discovered in areas that had not been surveyed (PFYC of less than 3) during surface disturbance.
+Those resources must also be professionally mitigated.
 These mitigation measures and contingencies would be determined when site specific development proposals are received.